Saranga7/portfolio-website/content/projects/devopedia.md

 showInProjects: true
 ---

-Buiding a neural network with NER to extract Author, Title and Publishing Year of any webpage content with just a URL input, and generate the corresponding Reference String in the Chicago Manual of Style format.
+Performed web scraping using BeautifulSoup and used Feed‑forward Neural Networks to automatically identify Title, Author and Year (of publishing) entities from any webpage.
+Built an end‑to‑end system using Python that generates Reference Citation strings in the Chicago Manual Style format from URL inputs.